 “I’d glean information from them and I’d use that.
 I got pretty good at ad-libbing.”

-He scratched and clawed through every audition, trying to figure out ways to make something happen.
+He scratched and clawed through every audition, figuring out ways to make it happen.
 Gradually, he improved and gained confidence in his ability.

 In 1981, he found an opening and ran with it.
 A small part in Harold Becker’s Taps put Cruise on the map.
 It was his second film and first ever speaking role.